Terrace Hill: First floor

-The Second Floor
+Second floor

-At the end of the Main Hall on the First Floor, there is a grand staircase that leads up to the Second Floor, with a landing in between.
+At the end of the main hall on the first floor, there is a grand staircase that leads up to the second floor, with a landing in between.

-At the landing between the First and Second Floors, there is a stained glass window.
+At the landing between the first and second floors, there is a stained glass window.
 The window is often described as "garden in glass" and measures 9 by 13 feet (3 by 4 m).
 This window colors the landing and part of the staircase with colorful light.
 The window was added by F. M. Hubbell between 1884 and 1890.

-After the landing, the staircase divides into two approaches to the Second Floor.
-Originally the Second Floor served as the bedrooms for most of the family.
-Now, the formal office of the governor is located on the Second Floor (their working office is located at the Capitol).
+After the landing, the staircase divides into two approaches to the second floor.
+Originally the second floor served as the bedrooms for most of the family.
+Now, the formal office of the governor is located on the second floor (their working office is located at the Capitol).

-The First Gentleman's office is also located on the Second Floor.
+The First Gentleman's office is also located on the second floor.
 Their office is not normally part of tours because the office is used as a working office for writing speeches, scheduling appearances, and planning special events.

-The Third Floor and the Basement
+Third floor and basement

 The Governor of Iowa and the First Family live in the private apartment on the third floor of the house.
 This floor is not open to tours.

-The Basement, like the Third Floor, is also not open to the public.
+The basement, like the third floor, is also not open to the public.
 A kitchen located in the basement prepares meals for special events.
 Also located in the basement is an Iowa State Patrol security office where an unspecified number of troopers assigned to the premises provide 24/7 protection to the governor of Iowa and Terrace Hill property.

 Tour information

-Terrace Hill is open for guided tours at 10:30 a.m. and 12:00 p.m., Tuesday through Saturday, March through December.
-The tour usually lasts approximately 1 hour.
+Terrace Hill is open for guided tours Tuesdays through Saturdays at 10:30 am and 12:00 pm by reservation made 48 hours in advance.
+Terrace Hill's touring season is March through December.